qdrant/qdrant/README.md

 ### Write-ahead logging

-Once service confirmed an update - it won't lose data even in case of power shut down.
+Once the service confirmed an update - it won't lose data even in case of power shut down.
 All operations are stored in the update journal and the latest database state could be easily reconstructed at any moment.

 ### Stand-alone